cnyuanh/malaria_mitogenome/Jmodeltest/README.md

-#!/bin/bash
+#Obtain substitution model for multifasta alignments

-#Description: Run classic jmodeltest analysis (88 models - 4 categories, test AIC and BIC and obtaing a phylogeny (-a))
+##Description: Run classic jmodeltest analysis (88 models - 4 categories, test AIC and BIC)
-#Author: Jorge Eduardo Amaya Romero
+##Author: Jorge Eduardo Amaya Romero
-#Date:16-10-2016

-##Description:
-Calculate the best subsitution model for an alignment.

-##Pipelines and Scripts

-1. ./master.sh: Produces the plots.

-##Usage:
+##Date:16-10-2016

+##Data:
+A series of alignments in fasta format

+##Results:
+*.jrun files with the output of Jmodeltest2

+##Usage
 ```
-nohup java -jar jmodeltest-2.1.10/jModelTest.jar -d alignment.fasta -g 4 -i -f -AIC -BIC -a &
+nohup ./run_jmodel.sh &
 ```

-##Results
-1. nohup.out: A file jmodeltest-2.1.10 output

-##Additional notes
+##Note:
-A running version of jmodeltest-2.1.10 in this directory.
+*To run this script, a working version of jmodeltest is needed in the main directory.
+*Data/Outgroup_Mitobim contains files in which the outgroups were assembled with Mitobim.